fleetdm/fleet/handbook/engineering/deploying-chrome-test-ext.md

 - Verify that the extension works
 - **Copy the appid for later use.**

 ## Run a local server to make the new extension available

+### Edit update.xml
+Open ee/fleetd-chrome/update.xml for edit and modify:
+- the version
+- the appid (What we copied from the extension in the web browser).
+This will only be done for debug versions.
+For production we will keep the original ID we have.

 ### Create the server